jackHay22/upstream/README.md

   - Note: this is broken

 ## TODO:
+- [ ] Potential efficiency problem with more entities by looking through list for one to use to render (if central-render is first in list this isn't a big problem)
 - [ ] Make entity handler fn map relative instead of chunk relative
 - [ ] Something wrong with opacity function
 - [ ] Fix jittering problem that originates when origin offsets are non-zero?